Image Slide 1

 Retiree’s Association Service Project

-TCU Retirees and their guests are welcome to join us at Tarrant Area Food Bank Distribution Center.
-We will be sorting cans, grocery items, and packaged meats, preparing boxes, operating manual pallet jacks, sweeping and mopping, and more.
+TCU Retirees and their guests are welcome to join us at the Tarrant Area Food Bank for a volunteer opportunity event.
+You will be sorting cans and grocery items, preparing boxes, operating pallet jacks, pallet wrapping, etc. Volunteers should be capable of standing for extended periods and lifting weights ranging from 30-40 pounds.

 Tarrant Area Food Bank Distribution Center